jcrd/wm-launch/README.md

 Tests have additional dependencies:
 * xvfb

-Run tests locally with `make test` or use `make test-docker` to run them in a [supplantr/wm-launch](https://hub.docker.com/r/supplantr/wm-launch) container which includes all dependencies.
+Run tests locally with `make test` or use `make test-podman` to run them in a [supplantr/wm-launch](https://hub.docker.com/r/supplantr/wm-launch) container which includes all dependencies.

 *Note:* firejail [cannot](https://github.com/netblue30/firejail/issues/2579)
-run in docker.
+run in containers.
 It must be tested locally.

 ## License